andieh/portfolio/README.md

 portfolio
 =========

-Havelock Portfolio with Bitcoin.de support
+Havelock Portfolio with Bitcoin.de support with analyse features.